 The UW Center for Learning and Scholarly Technologies offers a wide array of walk-in and online workshops on everything from web-publishing to Photoshop, digital video and audio editing and much more.
 We encourage you to take advantage of these free workshops to gain useful 21st Century skills that make you extremely lucrative to employ and open up new worlds of capability.

 STF Equipment Loan Program

 Here you can borrow a variety of audiovisual, recording and computing equipment from the University of Washington free of charge.

-Located in the Odegaard Library, the DAW offers professional, industry-standard hardware and software for recording and editing audio—all the way from tracking and editing through mastering and duplication.
+Located in the Odegaard Library, the Sound Studio offers professional, industry-standard hardware and software for recording and editing audio—all the way from tracking and editing through mastering and duplication.
 The studio was designed for maximum flexibility and is capable of addressing the needs of the most complex of projects.
 It can be reserved via the link above.